pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 standard studying methods, re-reading and highlighting texts, watching videos etc can give you the feeling of knowing a set of materials just because you are becoming familiar with the text where they are presented.

-Have you ever had the feeling while reading a new text during study that everything in it made perfect sense, and that you really kind of already know this just because it's all perfectly logical? this is a trap.
-What you may actually be becoming familiar with is the wording of the text you are reading, the sentences, paragraphs, sections and headings, more than the actual materials presented.
+Have you ever had the feeling while reading a new text during study that everything in it made perfect sense, and that you really kind of already know this just because it's all perfectly logical?
+This is a trap.
+What you may actually be becoming familiar with is the wording of the text you are reading, the sentences, paragraphs, sections and headings, rather than the actual materials presented.

 In order to avoid this, I have strived to become a more active learner.

 ## Retrieval is Key